-- 10.1.1 The Low Value Procurement Process is used when the Procurement Value is expected to be \$10,000 or less, the Deliverables are required on a one-time (non-repetitive) basis, and the end-user of the Deliverables has identified a clear or single solution. - 10.1.2 The process may, but does not necessarily, include informal price comparison from known Suppliers through phone, Supplier advertisements, Supplier catalogues or other similar communication methods.
-Price is the primary factor and is usually not negotiated. - 10.1.3 Low Value Procurement may be made by the Purchasing Card or Direct Acquisition method. - a.
+- 10.1.1 The Low Value Procurement Process is used when the Procurement Value is expected to be \$10,000 or less, the Deliverables are required on a one-time (non-repetitive) basis, and the end-user of the Deliverables has identified a clear or single solution. - 10.1.2 The process may, but does not necessarily, include Best Value comparison from Suppliers through phone, email, Supplier advertisements, Supplier catalogues or other similar communication methods.
+Priority is given to local, social enterprise, diverseowned businesses and Suppliers who contribute to the Social Value Objectives. - 10.1.3 Low Value Procurement may be made by the Purchasing Card or Direct Acquisition method. - a.
 Purchasing Card